-8 Things to Know Before You Come Out and How to Go About It
+8 Things to Know and Do When You Come Out

 Coming out is different for everyone.
 For some, the process occurs quickly and naturally, while for others, coming out can take longer with more complications.